 Security Groups: the default value is the security group specified when the cluster is created.
 You can replace the security group or add a security group as required.

 Quantity: the desired capacity.
-You can specify this value as required.
+You can specify this value as needed.

-If auto scaling has been enabled for the node pool, this quantity will be automatically adjusted according to the loads of the cluster.
+If auto scaling has been enabled for the node pool, this quantity will be automatically adjusted based on the loads of the cluster.

-Node Quantity Range: the number of nodes will be automatically adjusted within the specified node quantity range and will not exceed the specified range.
+Number of Nodes: The value is automatically adjusted within the specified node number range and will not exceed the specified range.

-Supported subnets: select an available subnet as required.
+Supported subnets: select an available subnet as needed.

 (Optional) Click More Settings to view or configure more information, as shown in the following figure.